Human Resources

 Establishing Key Performance Indicators (KPIs)

-Labour Productivity
+Labour Productivity:

-• Measure output per labour hour
+• Measure output per individual hour

 • Track labour hours against project milestones